William Alington, 3rd Baron Alington

 Major General William Alington, 3rd Baron Alington LL (bef.
 1641 – 1 February 1685) was an Irish peer.

 Alington was the son of William Alington, 1st Baron Alington and Elizabeth Tollemache.
-He succeeded to the title of 3rd Baron Alington of Killard, Co.
-Cork circa March 1660, on the death of his brother the 2nd Baron who died without male issue.
+He succeeded to the title of 3rd Baron Alington of Killard, County Cork circa March 1660, on the death of his brother the 2nd Baron who died without male issue.

 In 1664, he was elected Member of Parliament for Cambridge in a by-election to the Cavalier Parliament and was re-elected for the same constituency in 1679 and 1681.
 He was created 1st Baron Alington of Wymondley, Hertfordshire on 5 December 1682.

 He served as Constable of the Tower from 1679 to his death and as Lord-Lieutenant of Cambridgeshire from 1681 to his death.

 Private life

 He died in 1685, having married three times.

 Alington married (1) Catherine Stanhope, daughter of Henry Stanhope, Lord Stanhope, and his wife, Katherine, before 1662.

 He married (2) Hon.
 Juliana Noel, daughter of Baptist Noel, 3rd Viscount Campden, on 30 July 1664.

 He married (3) Lady Diana Russell, daughter of William Russell, 1st Duke of Bedford, on 15 July 1675.
 They had two children.